 All that stressing is doing quite a number on your self-esteem, too.
 This is a problem for many reasons, and when you're looking for love, self-assurance is key.
 Going on a first date, flirting with the barista or walking up to that cute guy at the bar is tough when you've got plenty of worries on the mind.
 One reason to chill?
 Women with high self-esteem have better sex.

 One way to kill your ability to get in the mood?
 Stress.
-Family, money, how you're going to fit 30 people at the dinner table on Christmas, you name it — your anxiety can unfortunately follow you right into the bedroom.
-We know sex is a form of stress relief but your everyday woes also prevent you from getting it on.
+Family, money, you name it — your anxiety can unfortunately follow you right into the bedroom.
+We know sex is a form of stress relief, but your everyday woes also prevent you from getting it on.
 When your body produces cortisol for an extended period of time, it actually hinders your sex hormones.

 Luckily, stress is manageable.
 There are plenty of stress-busters out there, even ones couples or friends can do together, from exercise to laughter.
 Find what works for you so it doesn't interfere with your happiness.